 Because different age groups require different levels and types of care, strategies for improving Parkview's delivery of services should incorporate the needs of each generation.
 As Figure 2 demonstrates, the proportion of the population under age 18 and over age 65 varies from county to county.
-The percentage of the population under age 18 ranges from a low of 21.7% in Wabash County to a high of 34.1% in LaGrange County, while the percentage of the population over 65 ranges from a low of 12.1% in LaGrange County to a high of 18.8% in Wabash County (Figure 2).
+The percentage of the population under age 18 ranges from a low of 21.7% in Wabash County to a high of 34.1% in LaGrange County, while the percentage of the population over 65 ranges from a low of 12.1% in LaGrange County to a high of 18.8% in Wabash County.
+Huntington County has almost a quarter of its population under the age of 18 years and the second highest portion of population above 65 years of age as compared to other counties in the region (Figure 2).